 'Into the Wild,' 'The Cake Eaters'

-The year 2008 was a big one for Stewart, who starred across Robert De Niro in the Hollywood satire What Just Happened?
-(2008), then landed the starring role across from teen heartthrob Robert Pattinson in the film version of the successful Stephenie Meyer book series, Twilight (2008).
+The year 2008 was a big one for Stewart, who starred with Robert De Niro in the Hollywood satire What Just Happened? and then landed the starring role across teen heartthrob Robert Pattinson in the adaptation of the successful Stephenie Meyer book series Twilight (2008).
 The novels, about a teen who falls in love with a charming vampire, already had a legion of fans.
 Soon Stewart became the romantic icon for thousands of teens, launching her to A-List actor status.
-In fact her popularity in the role overshadowed other projects in the works, including a starring part in the comedy Adventureland (2009), and her role in Welcome to the Rileys (2009), starring James Gandolfini.

 Three more Twilight films followed, ending with its finale in 2012.
 The last film, The Twilight Saga: Breaking Dawn Part 2, brought in more than $140 million in its opening weekend alone.
 In all, the Twilight movies earned more than $3 billion worldwide, according to the Box Office Mojo website.

 The same year the Twilight series concluded, Stewart enjoyed some box-office success in another famous role.
 She portrayed the famed fairy tale heroine in Snow White and the Huntsman with Chris Hemsworth and Charlize Theron.
 The film, which transformed the Snow White character into a warrior of sorts, proved to be one of the summer's most popular hits.